comet-ml/opik/apps/opik-documentation/documentation/docs/roadmap.md

 :::tip

-If you have any ideas or suggestions for the roadmap, you can create a [new discussion topic](https://github.com/comet-ml/opik/discussions/new?category=ideas) in the Opik Github repo.
+If you have any ideas or suggestions for the roadmap, you can create a [new Feature Request issue](https://github.com/comet-ml/opik/issues/new/choose) in the Opik Github repo.

 :::